 - 1. The defendant admits the allegations contained in: (Indicate here any paragraphs of the claim which the defendant admits in the sequential order in which they appear) - 2.
 The defendant has no knowledge of the allegations contained in: (Indicate here any paragraphs of the claim of which the defendant has no knowledge in the sequential order in which they appear) - 3.
 The defendant denies the allegations contained in: (Indicate here the paragraphs of the claim which the defendant denies in the sequential order in which they appear) - 4.
-(Set out here, as concisely as possible and in separate, consecutively numbered paragraphs, the reasons for denying the allegations of fact identified above so far as practicable in the sequential order in which they appear) - 5.
-(Set out here, as concisely as possible and in separate, consecutively numbered paragraphs, each allegation of fact relied on to dispute the claim) (Include here a statement of truth in accordance with Rule 3.8 of the CPR)
+(Set out here, as concisely as possible and in separate, consecutively numbered paragraphs, the reasons for denying the allegations of fact identified above so far as practicable in the sequential order in which they appear) - Set out here, as concisely as possible and in separate, consecutively numbered paragraphs, each allegation of fact relied on to dispute the claim) (Include here a statement of truth in accordance with Rule 3.8 of the CPR) Dated the day of 20....

-with Rule 3. .8 of the CPR)

-Dated the day of 20

-Signature of defend ant/defendant's attorney

 TO:

-Name of claimant's attorney-at-law : f
+Name of claimant's attorney-at-law:

-claimant's attorney- -at-law:
+claimant's attorney-at-law:

 Date: Registry:

+Address of Court Office:

-Unless the Chief Ju p.m. except on publ directs, the court office is open weekdays between 9:30 a.m. and 4: :30
+Unless the Chief Justice otherwise directs, the court office is open weekdays between 9:30 a.m. and 4:30 p.m. except on public holidays.

 Claimant's Address for Service:

-(Attach Last Page - Form G2)